justinethier/husk-scheme/_posts/2012-12-17-Continuations.markdown

 Initially I thought a lower-level construct might be required to implement continuations and proper tail recursion.
 For example, many [Schemes written in C use a trampoline](http://home.pipeline.com/~hbaker1/CheneyMTA.html):

->A popular method for achieving proper tail recursion in a non-tail-recursive C implementation is a trampoline.[2]
+>A popular method for achieving proper tail recursion in a non-tail-recursive C implementation is a trampoline.
 A trampoline is an outer function which iteratively calls an inner function.
 The inner function returns the address of another function to call, and the outer function then calls this new function.
 In other words, when an inner function wishes to call another inner function tail-recursively, it returns the address of the function it wants to call back to the trampoline, which then calls the returned function.
 By returning before calling, the stack is first popped so that it does not grow without bound on a simple iteration.
-Unfortunately, the cost of such a trampoline function call is 2-3 times slower than a normal C call, and it requires that arguments be passed in global variables [Tarditi92].
+Unfortunately, the cost of such a trampoline function call is 2-3 times slower than a normal C call, and it requires that arguments be passed in global variables.
 >
 >Appel's unpublished suggestion for achieving proper tail recursion in C uses a much larger fixed-size stack, continuation-passing style, and also does not put any arguments or data on the C stack.
 When the stack is about to overflow, the address of the next function to call is longjmp'ed (or return'ed) to a trampoline.
 Appel's method avoids making a large number of small trampoline bounces by occasionally jumping off the Empire State Building.